rsolano60/AntGuardian/README.md

 ### Prerequisites

-A computer with an OS
+A computer with an OS and Python 3
-Python 3

 ### Installing
 SETUP: input these 3 variables in script file AntGuardian.py